AsandaMb/CMPG325-NETWORKS/README.md

 - `show ip route` on R-CORE
 - `tracert 8.8.8.8` from a PC (via default route)

-Place your screenshots in `assets/my_screens/` when done.
+Place your screenshots in `hybrid topology/expected images/` when done.

 ---